Swiss scandal haunts HSBC's former boss Stephen Green

 The Household deal was one of a string of acquisitions undertaken by then chairman John Bond, who wanted to shake-up HSBC's traditionally cautious approach to banking and give it a U.S. presence to match its strong Asian and European businesses.

-Bond, who later went on to chair British telecoms firm Vodafone (VOD.L) and mining group Xstrata (GLEN.L), also oversaw the purchase of the Swiss bank at the centre of the tax storm.
+Bond, who later went on to chair British telecoms firm Vodafone (VOD.L) and mining group Xstrata (GLEN.L), also oversaw the purchase of the Swiss bank at the center of the tax storm.

 When the financial crisis struck in 2008, the billions of pounds of taxpayer money spent bailing out British banks such as Royal Bank of Scotland (RBS.L) and Lloyds (LLOY.L) destroyed the reputations of many of their executives.